ELEC

 May 26‚ 2011– ELEC‚ in conjunction with the state Attorney General’s office‚ files a civil lawsuit seeking repayment of $94‚004 in campaign funds used to fund criminal defense costs on behalf of Sharpe James‚ a former Newark Mayor and State Senator.

-September 15‚ 2011– State Comptroller Matthew Boxer and ELEC Executive Director Jeff Brindle hold joint press conference calling for the elimination of the so–called “fair and open” loophole in state pay–to–play laws.
+September 15‚ 2011– State Comptroller A. Matthew Boxer and ELEC Executive Director Jeffrey M. Brindle hold joint press conference calling for the elimination of the so-called “fair and open” loophole in state pay-to-play laws.

 November 13‚ 2011– Less than a year after he joined the Commission‚ Lawrence Weiss dies at the age of 79.
-He had been appointed by Governor Chris Christie in March 2011. (added 10/2/17)
+He had been appointed by Governor Christopher J. Christie in March 2011.

-January 17‚ 2012– Governor Chris Christie enacts a law (Chapter 204) sponsored by Senator Raymond Lesniak (D–20) that prohibits candidates or office–holders from raising campaign funds on public property and allows ELEC to impose fines of at least $5‚000 for violations.
+January 17‚ 2012– Governor Christopher J. Christie enacts a law (P.L.
+2011‚ c.204) sponsored by Senator Raymond J. Lesniak (D-20) that prohibits candidates or office-holders from raising campaign funds on public property and allows ELEC to impose fines of at least $5‚000 for violations.

-May 03‚ 2012– Senator Minority Leader Tom Kean (R–21) and Senator Michael Doherty (R–23) introduce legislation (S–1917) that imposes the same contribution limits‚ disclosure requirements and contract conditions on labor unions that most other public contractors face under state pay–to–play laws.
+May 3‚ 2012– Senator Minority Leader Thomas H. Kean‚ Jr. (R-21) and Senator Michael J. Doherty (R-23) introduce legislation (S-1917) that imposes the same contribution limits‚ disclosure requirements and contract conditions on labor unions that most other public contractors face under state pay-to-play laws.

-May 21‚ 2012– Former election officials‚ including one–time ELEC and FEC Chairman Frank Reiche‚ jointly file an amicus brief urging the Supreme Court to reconsider its ruling in Citizens United v.
-FEC.
-45
+May 21‚ 2012– Former election officials‚ including one-time ELEC and FEC Chairman Frank P. Reiche‚ jointly file an amicus brief urging the Supreme Court to reconsider its ruling in Citizens United v.
+FEC.52

 October 18‚ 2012– State Assembly‚ in a 49-23-6 vote‚ approves resolution (AR86) opposing Citizens United v.
 FEC ruling and calls on Congress to amend the U.S. Constitution to reverse it.